 Make your own trail mix for an iron-rich snack.
 Start with cashews or pistachios.
 Add dried fruit like raisins, prunes, dates, or peaches.

 Watermelon is more than a refreshing summertime treat.
 One small slice can give you .69 mg of iron.
-Five medium figs have 1 mg of iron while a banana is good for .36 mg and an apple has 0.5.
+Five medium figs have 1 mg of iron while a banana is good for .36 mg.

 Go ahead, indulge your sweet tooth!
 You can pick up some iron when you nibble on dark chocolate.
 A 3-ounce piece gives you 7 mg.